gleisonsdm/TaskMiner/README.md

 * TaskMiner/lib: location of the TaskMiner libraries (.so files).
 * Source-Code: input files that will be analyzed.
 * op1: integer specifying the acceptable runtime cost.
-* op2: flag "-debug-only=print-tasks", used to print tasks (optional).
-* op3: flag "-stats", used to debug the analysis (optional).